Rowdy Tellez Player Props: Brewers vs. Red Sox

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee with 15 hits, batting .242 this season with seven extra-base hits.
+- Tellez has 16 hits, which leads Milwaukee hitters this season, while batting .242 with eight extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 110th in batting average, 81st in on-base percentage, and 22nd in slugging.
+- He ranks 114th in batting average, 82nd in on base percentage, and 16th in slugging among qualified hitters in MLB action.

-- In 44.4% of his games this year, Tellez has had at least one RBI.
-He's picked up more than one in 22.2% and driven in three or more of his team's runs in two contests.
+- In nine games this year (47.4%), Tellez has picked up an RBI, and in five of those games (26.3%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.